parvathy-lal/Project1/README.md

 ### **Alert_On_Fall.py**
 Here comes our exact target.
 We tried to send an alert on the occuring of sudden fall.
 For fall detection, we find out the boundaries and marked it as a green rectangle.
 When the boundary values get changed, it will detect the falling and boundaries will be started showing as a red rectangle.
+Then generates the alert.

 ```
 x, y, w, h = cv2.boundingRect(cnt)